BL. ALESSANDRINA DA COSTA – SALESIAN COOPERATOR AND MYSTIC

 direzione-generale DIREZIONE GENERALE OPERE DON BOSCO

-00163 ROMA – Bravetta
+00185 ROMA – ITALIA

 Postulator General for the Causes of the Saints

-CALENDAR OF LITURGICAL FEASTS OF THE SAINTS
+CALENDAR OF LITURGICAL FEASTS OF OUR SAINTS

-Addenda et Varianda 2023
+Parvum Calendarium 2024 and Addenda et Varianda 2024

 January